Texas Holdem Terms

 Wheel

-There are clearly a ton of poker terms out there.
-Keep this page handy, so you have an explanation of any Texas Holdem slang you encounter.
+There are a ton of poker terms out there.
+Keep this page handy so you have an explanation of any Texas Hold ’em slang you encounter.

-Now that you know all the Holdem lingo, you are ready to play.
+You are ready to play now that you know all the Hold’em lingo.
 Here’s a complete list of our top recommended poker sites.